Skip to main navigationSkip to main contentSkip to footer HealthSpring logo HealthSpring logo

 How much does Medicare Supplement Insurance cost?

 When you purchase a Medigap policy, you’ll pay your insurance company a monthly premium.
-The cost of your Medicare Supplement premium will depend on which health insurance company that you choose as well as the type of Medigap plan you select.
+The cost of your Medicare Supplement premium will depend on which health insurance company, like HealthSpring, that you choose as well as the type of Medigap plan you select.

 Remember that the core Medicare Supplement Plan benefits are the same no matter which insurer you choose (for example, Plan G with Company A is exactly the same as Plan G with Company B).
 You can and should shop and compare Medicare Supplement Insurance options to find the best fit for your health care needs and budget.